sme-ek/Macawls/README.md

 <img src='https://i.imgur.com/iEAFD5W.gif' width='110px'>
 <br>
 <p>
   Hi there!
 I'm Josh.
 Software, hardware and ethics are things I'm really passionate about.
-My dream is to eventually delve into DevOps down the line, but for now I plan on creating unique experiences for people to enjoy through gaming.
+For now I plan on creating unique experiences for people to enjoy through gaming.

   (coming soon)<a href='in development'> My website </a>
 <br>